nigelpoulton/ckad/1 Application Design and Build/2 Define build and modify container images/README.md

 **This task can only be completed if you have uccessfully completed Task 2.**

-Create a tarball called `ckad-ps2.tar` from the local `ckad:ps2` image.
+Create an OCI archive as a tarball called `ckad-ps2.tar` from the local `ckad:ps2` image.

 ### Task 5